Are you feeling like you’re lagging behind the competition and badly needed some actionable digital marketing tips?

 But believe it or not, many of your competitors aren’t even thinking about having an email list.
 Instead they make the mistake of thinking that they can get away with just building a social media following.

 Of course having a strong social media following is very important!
-But when it comes to turning cold prospects into paying customers, email marketing is one of the best ways to do it.
+But when it comes to turning cold prospects into paying customers, email marketing automation is one of the best ways to do it.

 5. The 80-20 Rule for Content

-The 80-20 rule means that 80% of your success will come from 20% of your efforts.
+The 80-20 rule means that 80% of your success will come from 20% of your marketing efforts.
 This rule applies to just about everything, including your content.
 Your content can be created in a variety of different mediums.

 So how does the 80-20 rule apply?

 Quite simply, 80% of your content should communicate VALUE, and 20% of it should be focused on promotions.
 Valuable content means content that’s unique, fresh, timely, relevant, and solves real problems for your target audience.

 Your success will come from 20% of your efforts, but that other 80% is necessary to drive it!